vivacefouefack/candidatTracker/README.md

-# CandiTrack - Full Stack Application
+# CandiTrack - full stack application

 This is a full stack application for managing job applications.
 The project is split into two main parts: